 La Paz, the administrative capital of Bolivia, is often treated as a layover destination on the way to some of the country’s more popular spots.
 For us, it was a hub that we called home for three months while we explored neighboring areas in Bolivia and Peru.
-La Paz is not for the faint of heart, but we came to love the culture, quirks, and other amazing aspects of this city.
+We came to love the culture, quirks, and other amazing aspects of this city.
 There are many things to do in La Paz, but the following were some of the most noteworthy in our book.

 1. Ride the Teleférico

 An excellent way to get a good variety of views of La Paz is to spend some time riding Mi Teleférico.
-There are multiple lines you can take for just three Bolivianos a ride, giving you a view of the snowcapped peaks around the valley and an idea of just how huge La Paz is.
+There are multiple lines you can take for just a few Bolivianos per ride, giving you a view of the snowcapped peaks around the valley and an idea of just how huge La Paz is.
 The system is very modern and well-maintained and makes for a very easy and cheap way to get around the city.

 2. Hike in Valle de la Luna or Valle de las Animas